cujojs/meld/docs/api.md

 # Adding Multiple Advices

 Meld.js allows you to add any number of advices to a method, function, or constructor.
-In addition to adding them individually, as [shown here](api.md#advising-methods), using the individual advice methods (e.g. meld.before, meld.after, etc.), you can also add several advices at once using `meld.add()`.
+In addition to adding them individually, as [shown here](#advising-methods), using the individual advice methods (e.g. meld.before, meld.after, etc.), you can also add several advices at once using `meld.add()`.

+For example, the [bundled aspects](aspects.md) are implemented this way, and can be added using `meld.add()`.

 ## meld.add